rusyaev-dk/scriby_app/README.md

 The app uses the `auto_route` package for seamless and scalable navigation.

-## Error Handling

-The application has its own hierarchy of errors and error handlers.
-Error handling is implemented throughout the application, including network-related errors and other types of exceptions.

 ## Logging

 The `talker_flutter` package is employed for logging, providing efficient tracking and debugging of the app’s operations.
 Navigation logging is also implemented to track navigation events.